 E.g. other kinds of graphs like DAG and timelines are better suited to other kinds of info, not genealogical.
 Like episodic and strength of connections.

-E.g. other texts woulod make it more useful
+E.g. other texts would make it more useful

 See Greta’s comments on user interview round 1 feedback page